Get outside to study nature and search for the first signs of the coming winter with this fun outdoor learning activity for kids!

 - Rain, hail, or snowfall to the ground.

-- Icicles are found hanging from rooftops, trees, etc.
+- Icicles are often found hanging from rooftops, trees, and other structures.

 - The blanket of snow on the ground grows thicker if you live where it snows.

-- Each day becomes shorter and shorter before the winter solstice.
+- Each day grows shorter and shorter as the winter solstice approaches.

 - After the solstice, the days grow longer.